Freeganism: Promoting Social Change

 3. Is Freeganism a form of anarchism?

-While some Freegans may align with anarchist principles, Freeganism is primarily focused on reducing waste and promoting sustainability.
+While some Freegans may align with anarchist principles, Freeganism itself is primarily focused on reducing waste and promoting sustainability.

 4. How do Freegans address health and safety concerns when dumpster diving for food?